 Record exports cut US trade deficit to $49 billion

-WASHINGTON (AP) — Record exports trimmed the U.S. trade deficit in March for the first time in seven months.
+WASHINGTON (AP) — Record exports trimmed the U.S. trade deficit in March, the first drop in seven months in a massive gap that President Donald Trump is determined to shrink with an aggressive America first policy.

-The Commerce Department says the trade gap slid to $49 billion, down from $57.7 billion in February and lowest since September.
+The Commerce Department says the trade deficit — the difference between what America sells and what it buys in foreign markets — slid to $49 billion, down from $57.7 billion in February and lowest since September.

+Trump has vowed to bring down America's massive deficits, which he blames on bad trade agreements and abusive practices by U.S. trading partners.

 Exports rose in March to a record $208.5 billion, led by shipments of civilian aircraft and soybeans.
 Imports slipped 1.8 percent to $257.5 billion.